 - Highway Maintenance Worker - As a highway maintenance worker, you'll maintain a wide variety of roads, from rural streets to major thoroughfares.
 You'll be responsible for making repairs to pavement and guard rails and clearing debris from the roads.

-- Plumber - Plumbers are vital for day-to-day living since they install, maintain, and repair water lines for household appliances and waste disposal components.
+- Plumber - Professional plumbers are vital for day-to-day living since they install, maintain, and repair water lines for household appliances and waste disposal components.
 When people need a plumber, they tend to need one quickly, so you would enjoy significant job security.

 - Rigger - If you relish the idea of working with heavy equipment, you might want to become a rigger.
 Job duties include moving and lifting machinery by means of pulleys, hydraulic jacks, cranes, or flat bed trucks.

-- Roofer - Roofers work on all things related to roofs, such as putting new roofs on buildings, repairing older roofs, and doing maintenance work to extend the lives of roofs.
+- Roofer - Professional roofers work on all things related to roofs, such as putting new roofs on buildings, repairing older roofs, and doing maintenance work to extend the lives of roofs.
 They strive to make sure roofs are sturdy and waterproof.